 Definitions by association

-Consider the clue "Terrier frisky in car" for CAIRN (anagram of IN CAR).
+Consider the clue "Terrier frisky in car (5)" for CAIRN (anagram of IN CAR).
 Chambers gives one meaning of 'cairn' as 'a small variety of Scottish terrier', so this is a perfectly normal definition.
-But in the clue "Vera found in pedalo, exhausted" for VERA (hidden), we have a 'definition by association' and therefore a problem - 'Vera' is not an aloe, nor (on its own) is it a type of aloe, so even 'Vera, say', cannot indicate 'aloe'.
-The plant is called 'aloe vera', and if one were determined to involve Vera in a clue for 'aloe', it would have to be through the use of 'name given to type of aloe' or something along those lines - Vera is simply not an aloe.
+But in the clue "Vera found in pedalo, exhausted (4)" for ALOE (hidden), we have a 'definition by association' and therefore a problem - 'Vera' is not an aloe, nor (on its own) is it a type of aloe, so even 'Vera, say', cannot indicate 'aloe'.
+The plant is called 'aloe vera', and if one were determined to involve Vera in a clue for 'aloe', it would have to be through the use of 'name given to type of aloe' or something along those lines.

 Similarly, 'Stockholm' would have to be something like 'Capital linked to syndrome' and 'Fibonacci' might be indicated by 'Numbers man'.
 By the same token, 'French, say' would be valid for 'language' (a definition by example - 'the language of France'), but nor for 'dressing'.